197th Air Refueling Squadron: Arizona Air National Guard

-The wartime 412th Fighter Squadron was reactivated and re-designated as the 197th Fighter Squadron, and was allotted to the Arizona Air National Guard, on 24 May 1946.
-It was organized at Luke AFB, Arizona and was extended federal recognition on 12 December 1946.
-The 197th Fighter Squadron was entitled to the history, honors, and colors of the 412th.
-The squadron was equipped with F-47D Thunderbolts and was allocated to the Fourth Air Force, Continental Air Command by the National Guard Bureau.
+The 412th was redesignated the 197th Fighter Squadron and allotted to the National Guard on 24 May 1946.
+It was organized at Luke Air Force Base, Arizona and was extended federal recognition on 12 December 1946.
+The squadron was equipped with Republic F-47D Thunderbolts and was trained by Fourth Air Force, Continental Air Command.

 During the Korean War, the 197th was federalized on 1 February 1951 and assigned to Air Training Command.
-ATC equipped the squadron with F-84B Thunderjet aircraft and used it as a training organization.
+ATC equipped the squadron with Republic F-84B Thunderjet aircraft and used it as a training organization.
 Some fighter pilots went to Korea to fly combat missions.
 Other squadron personnel, because of their experience, were sent to bases in the U.S. and Japan to train new people entering the Air Force.
 The squadron was released from active duty and returned to Arizona state control, 1 November 1952.

 With the release from active service, the federal government authorized the construction of a new base at Sky Harbor Airport in Phoenix for the Arizona Air National Guard.
-The 197th returned to flying the F-51H Mustangs as part of Tactical Air Command.
+The 197th returned to flying the F-51H Mustangs.